-- 10.1 This Draft Corporate Plan was reported to our Members in December 2022.

-Our Members gave their approval for the undertaking a public consultation on this

-Draft Plan in early 2023. - 10.2 Further to above, any consultation responses received will be reported back to the Members with a view to informing a final version of the Plan as part of its formal endorsement.
-This is scheduled for March 2023.
+- 10.1 The Corporate Plan was reported to our Members in draft form in December 2022.
+Our Members gave their approval for the undertaking a public consultation on the Draft Plan in early 2023. - 10.2 Further to above, the consultation responses received were reported back to the Members on March 30 2023, with the Corporate Plan subsequently approved as final.